farkguidao/M2GCN/README.md

 You can predict the interaction between drugs through the pre-trained model we provide.

-**Since git limits the size of a single file upload, we divide the pre-trained model into multiple volumes.
+**Since git limits the size of a single file upload (<25M), we divide the pre-trained model into multiple volumes.
 Please unzip the files in the directory `./lightning_logs/pre-trained/checkpoints/` first.**

 Load the pre-trained model and predict the test dataset by: